 Bayh-Dole regulations allow grantees to report inventions electronically (37 CFR 401.16).
 NIH strongly supports electronic reporting through an Internet-based system, Interagency Edison (http://iEdison.gov).
 To meet the objectives of the Federal Financial Assistance Management Improvement Act of 1999 (P.L.
 106-107), grantees should make all reasonable efforts to submit invention reports using iEdison.
 The system supports confidential transmission of required information and provides a utility for generating reports and reminders of pending reporting deadlines.
 Further information about the system, including instructions for creating an account needed to submit reports electronically, are on the iEdison site.
 Grantees also may contact the Division of Extramural Inventions and Technology Resources Branch, OPERA, OER.
 See Part III for contact information.

 Grantees generally must retain financial and programmatic records, supporting documents, statistical records, and all other records that are required by the terms of a grant, or may reasonably be considered pertinent to a grant, for a period of 3 years from the date the annual FFR is submitted.
-For awards under SNAP (other than those to foreign organizations and Federal institutions), the 3-year retention period will be calculated from the date the FFR for the entire competitive segment is submitted.
+For awards under SNAP (other than those to Federal institutions), the 3-year retention period will be calculated from the date the FFR for the entire competitive segment is submitted.
 Those grantees must retain the records pertinent to the entire competitive segment for 3 years from the date the FFR is submitted to NIH.
-Foreign organizations and Federal institutions must retain records for 3 years from the date of submission of the annual FFR to NIH.
+Federal institutions must retain records for 3 years from the date of submission of the annual FFR to NIH.
 See 45 CFR parts 74.53 and 92.42 for exceptions and qualifications to the 3-year retention requirement (e.g., if any litigation, claim, financial management review, or audit is started before the expiration of the 3-year period, the records must be retained until all litigation, claims, or audit findings involving the records have been resolved and final action taken).
 Those sections also specify the retention period for other types of grant-related records, including F&A cost proposals and property records.
 See 45 CFR parts 74.48 and 92.36 for record retention and access requirements for contracts under grants.

 These record retention policies apply to both paper and electronic storage of applicable information, including electronic storage of faxes, copies of paper document, images, and other electronic media.
 Institutions that rely on an electronic storage system must be able to assure such a system is stable, reliable, and maintains the integrity of the information.
 When storing electronic images of paper documents, the system must also assure a full, complete, and accurate representation of the original, including all official approvals.